ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-12-neural-network.md

 <img width="1102" height="478" alt="nn2" src="https://github.com/user-attachments/assets/6f1adfeb-bb49-4824-b549-9f0e2e8b27af" />

 Hyper-parameters other than the learning rate requires monitoring of both train and test errors to diagnose if the model is overﬁtting, then adjusting the network’s capacity appropriately.
-The learning rate is perhaps the most important hyperparameter during optimization as it controls the eﬀective model capacity in a more complicated way than others, and the capacity is highest when the learning rate is correct given the problem.
+The learning rate is perhaps the most important hyperparameter during optimization as it controls the eﬀective model capacity in a more complicated way than others, and given a problem the capacity is highest when the learning rate is correct.

 📌 **Framework**

 Practitioners turn typically to exisiting frameworks to solve problems with deep learning.
-The widely used and popular deep learning frameworks are tensorflow and pytorch.
-For details, please read this article.
+The widely used and popular deep learning frameworks are [tensorflow and pytorch](https://www.datacamp.com/tutorial/pytorch-vs-tensorflow-vs-keras).